HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 If we *drop out* neurons during training, *other* neurons need to jump in fill in for this particular role of detecting those features.
 They essentially have to come in at late notice and cover the ignored neurons job, dealing with that particular representation that is so useful for prediction.

-Over time, with different combinations of neurons being ignored for each mini-batch of data, the network becomes more adept at generalising, and thus is less likely to overfit to the training data.
-Since no particular neuron can rely on the presence of other neurons, and the features with which they represent, the network learns more robust features, and are less susceptible to noise.
+Over time, with different combinations of neurons being ignored for each mini batch of data, the network becomes more adept at generalising and thus is less likely to overfit to the training data.
+Since no particular neuron can rely on the presence of other neurons, and the features with which they represent, the network learns more robust features and is less susceptible to noise.

 In a Convolutional Neural Network, such as in our task here, it is generally best practice to only apply Dropout to the Dense (Fully Connected) layer or layers, rather than to the Convolutional Layers.

 <br>

 #### Updated Network Architecture

 In our task here, we only have one Dense Layer, so we apply Dropout to that layer only.
 A common proportion to apply, i.e. the proportion of neurons in the layer to be deactivated randomly each pass, is 0.5 or 50%.
 We will apply this below:

 ```python
 model = Sequential()